Last update: July 23rd 2021

 * If the event in question requires an official permit, the normal / applicable procedures must be followed to obtain that permit.

-In both cases (privately and professionally organized events) singing and dancing is prohibited and strict hygiene requirements must be observed in accordance with the Public Health Department’s guidelines.
+* In both cases (privately and professionally organized events) singing and dancing is prohibited (inside and outside) and strict hygiene requirements must be observed in accordance with the Public Health Department’s guidelines.

 May I call the police department (KPCN) or the Enforcement Directorate if people or companies do not comply with the measures?